jcp1016/jcp1016.github.io/_posts/2015-02-11-welcome-to-jekyll.markdown

     source 'https://rubygems.org'
     gem 'github-pages'

-3)  Create a branch named gh-pages.
-According to the documentation Jekyll looks for user content on the gh-pages branch and it looks for project code on the master branch.
+3)  Create a github branch named gh-pages.
+According to the documentation, Jekyll looks for user content on the gh-pages branch and it looks for project code on the master branch.

 4)  Set your configs in _config.yml.